 "The general doctrines of the law apply to all parts of the law.
 Specific legislation does not stand in isolation...
 One of those general doctrines that apply in all areas of law is the principle of good faith...
 Good faith sets an objective criterion of fair conduct by a right holder who seeks to realize their self-interest, against the background of the overall social interest and taking into consideration the interests of others...
 The principle of good faith also applies within the framework of the laws of property..."

 Of course, Barak did not "discover" this principle when he came to the Ganz case.
-It is mentioned as a general principle in various Israeli legislation, and over the decades preceding the Ganz case many scholarly articles were written about it, some of which even suggested establishing principles based on the doctrine of estoppel in English law.
+It is a general principle in various Israeli legislations, and over the decades preceding the Ganz case many scholarly articles analyzed it, some of which even suggested using it as a platform for establishing a doctrine of estoppel, likewise in English law.
 Barak himself had mentioned and developed this principle in previous rulings.
-He even defined the way in which the ruling dealt with it as "salutary."
-It is a very convenient and flexible platform for interpretive creativity in ruling.
+He even defined the way in which previous rulings of the Courts dealt with it as "salutary."
+The good faith doctrine is a very convenient and flexible platform for interpretive creativity in Courts ruling.
 However, it was only adopted in the Ganz case, after thirty years, in order to bring about the change in immovable property laws that Barak himself had hesitated to implement in the past.
-Once the principle was identified, Barak was left with the task of imbuing it with substance.
+Once the suitable doctrine was identified, Barak was left with the task of imbuing it with substance.
 Barak adopted the critical arguments of academic scholars as to why a purchaser of real estate must be charged with registering a caveat: To avoid recording the caveat causes a "legal accident" for the later purchaser and therefore, it is the duty of the first purchaser to prevent that mishap.
 All that remained, then, was for Barak to formulate the obligation by means of judicial legislation of his own device:

 "...
 The principle of good faith requires that the owner of the first transaction act fairly, taking into consideration the reasonable expectation of the owner of the second transaction.
 From this principle of good faith is derived the obligation, in principle, of the first transaction owner to do his best to record a caveat so as to prevent the owner of the second transaction from entering into contract with the seller."

-As a judicial legislator, Barak was not satisfied with merely determining the principle, and he continued to set qualifications: Some were obiter dicta that had nothing to do with the facts of the case at hand.
-One was so general that it allowed for the Court, in the future, to qualify the rule no less freely than the way it was set.
+As a judicial legislator, Barak was not satisfied with merely determining the rule, and he continued to set exceptions, Some were obiter dicta that had nothing to do with the facts of the case at hand.
+One was so general that it allowed for the Court, in the future, to disqualify the rule no less freely than the way it was set.
 Thus, Barak ruled that refraining from recording a caveat would not be considered a failure "if under the circumstances there are weighty considerations of a legal policy that justify the absence of a caveat."
-He also provided an example of such a consideration: one spouse's failure to register a caveat regarding about the property of the other spouse "for reasons of family unity."
+He also provided an example of such a consideration: a spouse's failure to register a caveat regarding his rights in the property of the other spouse "for reasons of family unity."
 Barak's ruling in the Ganz case was, thus, a masterpiece of judicial legislation.
-By interpreting a general principle anchored in Israeli legislation, Barak enacted both an obligation and qualifications, of which there is no explicit mentioned in the legislation, and which for years the Court, including Barak himself, argued could not be based on Israeli legislation.
-This is a clear expression of Barak’s power, as well as of the power of the Supreme Court at the time the judgment in the Ganz case was handed down.
+By interpreting a general principle anchored in Israeli legislation, Barak enacted both a general obligation and a set of reservations, of which there is no explicit mention in the legislation, and which for years the Court, including Barak himself, argued could not be based on Israeli legislation.
+This is a clear expression of Barak’s power, as well as of the power of the Supreme Court at the time of the judgment in the Ganz case.